Avulsions a-go go!

 “aaaaaaaaaaaaaaaaaaaaaaagggggghhhhh!”

 Turns out the treatment for an avulsion is the same as for a sprain – rest and bandages – but, this time the doc didn’t seem too optimistic about the prospects for my recovery.
-He kept repeating over and over how this is a very serious injury and all the soft tissue is damaged and the chances of a full recovery are slim.
+He kept repeating over and over how this is a very serious injury.
+All the soft tissue is damaged and the chances of a full recovery are slim.

 I might have to find a new way to injure myself on Sunday mornings.